munificent/game-programming-patterns/book/data-locality.markdown

 <aside name="line">

 There's a key assumption here, though: one thread.
-If you are accessing nearby data on multiple threads, it's faster to have it on *different* cache lines.
-If two threads try to use data on the same cache line, both cores have to do some costly synchronization of their caches.
+If you are modifying nearby data on multiple threads, it's faster to have it on *different* cache lines.
+If two threads try to tweak data on the same cache line, both cores have to do some costly synchronization of their caches.

 </aside>